Vivlos: 2018 & 2019: five and six-year-old seasons

 In 2018 Vivlos again began her campaign in the Nakayama Kinen.
 On this occasion she started at odds of 5.4/1 and finished eighth of the ten runners behind the four-year-old colt Win Bright, beaten three and a half lengths by the winner.
 On 31 March the mare returned to Meydan Racecourse in an attempt to repeat her 2017 success in the Dubai Turf.
 Despite never looking likely to trouble the winner Benbatl she stayed on strongly in the straight to take second place ahead of her fellow Japanese challengers Deirdre and Real Steel.
 Almost three months later she was one of sixteen horses invited to contest the Takarazuka Kinen over 2200 metres at Hanshin Racecourse and kept on well in the closing stages to come home fourth behind Mikki Rocket.

 After a summer break of over four months Vivlos returned for the autumn edition of the Tenno Sho over 2000 metres at Tokyo on 28 October.
 She started at odds of 16.4/1 and came home eighth of the twelve runners behind Rey de Oro.
-For her final tart of the year the mare was sent to Sha Tin Racecourse for the Hong Kong Mile on 9 December.
+For her final start of the year the mare was sent to Sha Tin Racecourse for the Hong Kong Mile on 9 December.
 Starting a 57/1 outsider she exceeded expectations as she came from well off the pace to take second place behind the local champion Beauty Generation.

 Despite expectations that she would be retired at the end of 2018, Vivlos returned for a final run in the 2019 edition of the Dubai Turf on 30 March.
 As in the previous year she came with a strong late run to take second place, beaten one and a quarter lengths by Almond Eye.
 After the race Tomomichi said "everything went right.
 It was her third time here and she clearly seems to really like Dubai and we’re really grateful of all that she achieved at this place.
 She's calling it a career now but I hope to be back in Dubai with her kid one day."

+Racing form

+Vivlos won four races in 17 starts.
+This data is available based on JBIS, netkeiba, HKJC and racingpost.